GACEC Offices are currently closed due to COVID. Staff is working remotely from home. More Info

 The GACEC knows that all citizens are very vital and valuable pieces of our community.
 Individuals with disabilities want the same things everyone else wants.
 They want to be treated with respect and understanding; to be included in society and to be given every opportunity that everyone else has been given.
 These are their civil rights.

 Delaware’s Governor’s Advisory Council for Exceptional Citizens (GACEC) is passionate about providing education on Disability History and Awareness (DHA).
+To view our over 40-page History of Disability Timeline Click Here.

 To serve that purpose, we have electronic versions of the following materials available for you to access: